geosolutions-it/charts/geoserver/latest/README.md

 #### Description:
 - `chown_datadir`: toggle running `chown` to the `tomcat` UID/GID on the GeoServer data\_dir.
   Disabling this might be desired when particular storage drivers requires to not change the ownership.
+- `geoserver_extra_opts`: JVM options that will be appended to the default ones.

 ## Notes on specific clouds